CsapoKrisztian/A38-Kanban-development/README.md

 In this file set the parameters listed below:

 - frontend.url=http://localhost:3000 (this should be your frontend url)
-- ports: - '3000:3000' (you can set the port here, if you want)
+- ports: - '3000:3000' (you can set the port here)

 ##### Please go to this file: A38 Kanban project/A38-Kanban-development/src/main/resources/configprops.json
-In this file you have to set you predefined properties in a Json file.
+In this file set your predefined properties in a Json file.
 {
   "storyPrefix": "Story: ", //(this should be your own story prefix)